About the course

 - A formal discussion focusing on subject knowledge, reflections on current educational issues which may include experience gained in a school context, and preparedness to teach.

-Those successful at this stage will undertake an interview in a partnership school.
-This interview is likely to include a taught episode to students at the school and a formal interview.
+The interview is likely to include a taught episode to students at the school and a formal interview.
 It may also include a tour of the school, meeting members of the department in which you may be working and a student panel.

 How school placements work